 Seth Thomas 12 Inch Drop Octagon.
-Rosewood case.
-A very nice graduation gift.
+School clock.
+Rosewood case. -Sold-

 This "Drop Octagon Twelve Inch" was made by the Seth Thomas Clock Company of Thomaston, Connecticut.
 It is dated on the Backboard with the Seth Thomas code.
 It indicates that it was made in January of 1880.
 These clocks a commonly called "School House" clocks because they were often used in school rooms across this country.
 The Seth Thomas version of this clock is, in my opinion, the model by which all others are judged.